 • Leave with a written Supervisory Success Outline

-This training is a 6 hour training split over two days.
+This training is a 6-hour training split over two days.
 Attendees should plan on attending both days of this two-day, two-part training.

-Tuesday // February 27
+Friday // February 27

-9:00 - 11:00 am EST // Virtual
+10:00 am - 12:00 pm EST // Virtual

 Speaker Bio